hauke96/simple-task-manager/README.md

 2. Go into the `client` folder
 3. Execute `npm run dev` which uses the `environment.ts` file as config

+### Initialize database

+The folder `server/database/` contains the script `init-db.sh`.
+Start your database and call this script (from within that folder).

+You need the tools `createdb` and `psql`.
+Both are -- for ubuntu users -- available in the package `postgresql-client`.

 ### Build

 Same as above but with `npm run build`.